wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 54 And Henry, the chief captain, gave great honor to the captains under him, even Scott, and Boyd, and Porter, and all the brave men that fought that day.

-55 Nevertheless, Sheaffe, the captain of the king, escaped with a handful of men, and the swift-footed savages : leaving behind him the insignia of British mercy !--a human scalp!
+55 Nevertheless, Sheaffe, the captain of the king, escaped with a handful of men, and the swift-footed savages : leaving behind him the insignia of British mercy !--a human scalp !

 56 But the rejoicings of the people were mingled with deep sorrow ; for the brave were slain in battle.

-57 Oh! earth, how long shall thy inhabitants delight in warfare ? when shall the old men cease to weep for their children ?
+57 Oh ! earth, how long shall thy inhabitants delight in warfare ? when shall the old men cease to weep for their children ?

-58 Behold yon lonely widows ; they weep for their husbands and their children; but they shall see their faces no more!
+58 Behold yon lonely widows ; they weep for their husbands and their children ; but they shall see their faces no more !

 59 The fair daughters of Columbia sigh for the return of their beloved.